ASafdari/activPAL-Portfolio/pages/data-preprocessing/data-visualization.md

 One example of a plot I created in [this notebook](/evidence/notebooks/linear_regression_XYZ_MET-walking-new.pdf) to get the optimal number of features for RFE:

 <img src='../../evidence/images/rfe-example.jpg' />

+Note: in all the plots I try to make use of titles, X & Y labels, markers, grid and legends in order to make it easier to understand the information.